Ks89/BYAManager/README.md

 **This software requires Java 8 or above and an internet connection**

+**GOOD NEWS:** I moved BYAManager to IntelliJ and removed Project Lombok as a dependency (because quite obsolete today)

 ## Bug reports
 ATTENTION: I'll never fix issues about the Graphical Interface, because i want to recreate the entire GUI with different technologies in the future.